Why Weight Training Is Insanely Good For Weight Loss

 Don’t Overdo It

-Start slow and work your way up to more weight.
-Even with a small amount of weight, you’ll start to notice changes in your body and as you progress and up your weight, you’ll be amazed at how lean and toned you look.
-Start enjoying all these benefits!
+Start slow and work your way up.
+Even with a small amount of weight, you'll start to notice changes in your body and as you progress and increase your weight, you'll be amazed at how lean and toned you look.
+Start enjoying all the benefits!

-You can see a significant improvement in your strength with just two or three 20- or 30-minute weight training sessions a week.
-That frequency also meets activity recommendations for healthy adults.
-Do your best and don't push your body beyond its natural ability to recover.
+You can see a significant improvement in your strength with just two or three 20- or 30-minute sessions a week.
+This frequency also meets the activity recommendations for healthy adults.
+Give it your best shot and don't push your body beyond its natural ability to recover.

 Weight Training For Women Benefits

-The multiple research has shown there are countless benefits of strength training for women.
-When you weight train, you can expect and reap these amazing benefits such as increased metabolism, increased energy, improves sleep, stronger bones, reduces stress, lowers risk of injury, clothes fit better, improves flexibility, improves longevity, preserve muscle mass, reduces the risk of diabetes, reduces inflammation in the body, increases insulin resistance, lowers risk of depression and anxiety, lowers your body fat percentage over time, improves posture, gives an hourglass figure, improves heart muscle strength and endurance, improves mood and more...
+Research has shown that there are countless benefits to strength training for women.
+When you weight train, you can expect and reap these amazing benefits: increased metabolism, increased energy, improved sleep, stronger bones, reduced stress, reduced risk of injury, clothes fit better, improved flexibility, improved longevity, maintenance of muscle mass.

 FAQ